bitstadium/HockeySDK-Android/README.md

 }
 ```

-9. Always make sure to balance `register(...)` calls to SDK managers with `unregister()` calls in the corresponding lifecycle callbacks.

 The above code does two things:

 1. When the activity is created, the update manager checks for new updates in the background.
 If it finds a new update, an alert dialog is shown and if the user presses Show, they will be taken to the update activity.